outlierClassifier/py_lstm/README.md

 # py_lstm
-LSTM model for the outlier Classifier
+LSTM based models for disruption detection.
+Includes a supervised ensemble classifier and an unsupervised autoencoder for anomaly detection.